 At the end of the day, I have found that the idea that Africa is an expensive place to travel is a myth.
 I haven’t missed out on nearly anything due to high costs and my budget has been about the same as it was in South America, a famous budget travel spot.

-- Internet.
 In the English-speaking countries, there is very little wifi and I had to rely on USB internet which is expensive because you need to by the stick and the pay by the megabyte.
 Wifi isn’t as available as I expected.
+But, you can get a SIM card and tether your own data.
+This is probably the best way to go about things.